mohammad-rowshan/List-Decoder-for-Polar-Codes-and-PAC-Codes/README.md

 https://ieeexplore.ieee.org/abstract/document/9328621

 Description:
-A successive cancellation list (SCL) decoding algorithm for polar codes and PAC codes with various code constructions/rate profiles.
+This is an implementation of the successive cancellation list (SCL) decoding algorithm for polar codes and PAC codes with the choice of various code constructions/rate profiles.
 The list decoding algorithm is an adaptive two stage successive cancellation list (SCL) algorithm.
 That means first it tries L=1 and then L=L_max.
 The performance is the same as list decoding with L_max.
 This trick has been implemented in the simulator.py file.
 The rest of the files are the same as the standard list decoding algorithm.

+To switch between decoding polar codes and PAC codes, you need to change the generator polynomial conv_gen to conv_gen=[1] for polar codes or any other polynomial such as conv_gen=[1,0,1,1,0,1,1].

 Note that the "copy on write" or "lazy copy" technique has been used in this algorithm.